Privacy Policy

 • To respond to your enquiries and assess whether our services are suitable for your circumstances

-• To coordinate your Golden Visa application, including document collection, translations, apostilles, and liaison with fund managers and legal professionals
+• To coordinate your Golden Visa application in your chosen jurisdiction (Portugal or Italy), including document collection, translations, apostilles or legalisations, and liaison with fund managers, investment facilitators, and legal professionals

-• To provide you with factual, fund-manager-sourced information about Golden Visa-eligible investment funds
+• To provide you with factual, fund-manager-sourced or programme-specific information about Golden Visa-eligible investment routes

-• To ensure you receive quarterly fund updates and are informed of next steps, dates, and items required
+• To ensure you receive periodic updates on your investment or application and are informed of next steps, dates, and items required

 • To administer our client relationship, including invoicing and service fee collection